-Additionally, the importance of collaborative partnerships with educational institutions (for their need of customized curriculum, creating teaching modules, and courses to train teachers) and corporates (need for upskilling employees on technical competencies) cannot be underestimated.
+Additionally, the importance of collaborative partnerships with educational institutions (for their need for customized curricula, creating teaching modules and courses to train teachers) and corporations (the need for upskilling employees on technical competencies) cannot be underestimated.
 Business models based on such partnerships are likely to open new avenues of revenue generation.
-This will also negate the per student acquisition cost for EdTech players.
+This will also negate the per-student acquisition cost for EdTech players.

 Read our other Perspectives on coronavirus here